vlitzke/kitchenflies/walkthrough/2_trim/README.md

 # Step 2: Trimming

 Raw FASTQ reads will be trimmed for a minimum BQ >18 and a minimum length (fragments greater than 75 base pairs) using cutadapt[^1].
 It uses a semiglobal alignment algorithm (free-shift, ends-free or overlap alignment).
-In a regular (global) alignment, the two sequences are compared from end to end and all differences occuring over that length are counted.
+The following is taken from Marcel's documentation: In a regular (global) alignment, the two sequences are compared from end to end and all differences occuring over that length are counted.
 In semiglobal alignment, the sequences are allowed to freely shift relative to each other and differences are only penalized in the overlapping region between them:

 ![image](alg_text_eg.png)

 The prefix ELE and the suffix ASTIC do not have a counterpart in the respective other row, but this is not counted as an error.
 The overlap *FANT* has a length of four characters.

-To find optimal overlap alignment, alignment scores would assign a positive value to matches, and negetaive values to mismatches, insertions and deletions, resulting in a total score, but this isn't that intuitive.
+To find optimal overlap alignment, alignment scores would assign a positive value to matches, and negative values to mismatches, insertions and deletions, resulting in a total score, but this isn't that intuitive.
 So Marcel's aligorithm uses "unit costs" which count mismatches, insertions and deletions as one error.
 This returns a single parameter, the maximum error rate, which helps us decide how many errors are acceptable.

 Optimization criteria is to consider the alignment optimal that maximizes the overlap between the two sequences, as long as the allowed error rate is not exceeded.